nuchit2019/ProductApiLogAppInsights/README.md

 ### `5.
 Controller Layer:`
-Logging and Exception Handling in the Controller Layer Other Layers throw Exception
+Exception logging and handling This is done in the controller layer.
+For other layers such as Service, Repo, throw errors into the controller layer.

 Flow Code Logging Example...
 ```markdown